 Students will take a minimum of four courses in one of the following scientific areas: physical sciences, life sciences, mathematics/computer science.
 The chosen area should provide appropriate background and support for the chosen concentration theme.
 The science courses will be sequenced such that a concentrator will move enough beyond the introductory level to gain some understanding of the world view of scientists within a chosen field.
 The particular sequence of courses which best meets the science requirement will be chosen in consultation with the concentration advisor.
 When necessary, the concentration advisor will seek guidance from faculty within the chosen scientific field.

-Science and Technology Studies Theory (3)
+Science, Technology, and Society Theory (3)

 Students will take three Science and Technology Studies-related courses in the social sciences and humanities.
 These courses, which will provide critical theoretical background for the study of Science and Society, should address questions of historiography, epistemology and methodology in the field of science and technology studies.